pfmc-assessments/sa4ss/README.md

     standard, typically R users use pdflatex though they do not know it :smile:.
 If you do not already have tinytex on your computer, run the following in an R session.
-  * `install.packages('tinytex')`
+  * `pak::pkg_install("rstudio/tinytex")`
-  * `tinytex::install_tinytex()`
+  * `tinytex::install_tinytex(bundle = "TinyTeX-2")`
   * If you experience issues with the previous code it is more than likely due to firewall or other security settings.
 These settings can prevent R from downloading of the [zipped distribution][tinytex_zip] from the [tinytex website][tinytex].
-I tried downloading the [zip file][tinytex_zip] myself and found that an anti-virus application was stopping my computer from accessing the zip file.
+I tried downloading the [exe file][tinytex_zip] myself and found that an anti-virus application was stopping my computer from accessing the file.
 Automated prompts helped me change the settings on my computer that allows [tinytex][tinytex] access to the website.
 The previous code worked after having to restart R.
   * If you already have tinytex, you can use `packageVersion("tinytex")` to determine which version you have and `packageDate("tinytex")` to determine when it was compiled.
 Use your best judgment to determine if you should update it or not.
 I error on the side of updating too often.
-  * `tinytex::reinstall_tinytex()`
+  * `tinytex::reinstall_tinytex(bundle = "TinyTeX-2")`
-  * Personally, I like to have the full distribution of texlive on my machine rather than the version distributed by tinytex because then I know that I have all the packages that I need.
-This is especially true for compiling documents that are accessible to those with disabilities as the LaTeX 3 kernel is changing on a daily basis.
+  * Personally, I like to have the full distribution of TexLive on my machine rather than the version distributed by tinytex when using the default call to `bundle` of `"TinyTeX-1"` because then I know that I have all the packages that I need.
+This is especially true for compiling documents that are accessible to those with disabilities as the LaTeX 3 kernel is changing on a daily basis. `"TinyTeX-2"` will install all packages much like the full distribution of TexLive.
 2. Pandoc
   * If you do not already have Pandoc on your computer, then you will need to install it using the following directions: